Call now for 24/7 services. 100% confidential. Insurance accepted.

 Peer group therapy will provide the necessary support and sense of belonging when dealing with a teen that isolates themselves.
 Group therapy is a supportive environment where the teen can be supported by their peers and express their greatest fears and pitfalls that can lead to relapse if unchecked.
-This will also give them a chance to support others and increase their own self-worth through helping others in their time of need.
+This will also give them a chance to support others and increase their own self-worth by helping others in their time of need.
 This type of therapy is a broad therapy model and included, but is not limited to, Equine therapy, wilderness training, adventure outings, and even some experimental therapies.

-Finding the right program for your teen is just as important as finding out there is a need for a correction.
+Finding the right program for your teen is just as important as finding out there is a need for correction.
 Making sure that your teenager has the best treatment to handle their addiction or behavioral problem should be your number one concern.
 We are here to help you find the right program and will explain in detail the options available to you when looking for a drug, alcohol, or behavioral modification program.
 Our service is free and so is the call.